dannyockilson/Neuroplayer-to-LabChart-Exporter-Python/QUICK_START.md

 This will:
 - Read all the .ndf files in your "my-ndf-files" folder
 - Extract the EEG data from each file
-- Create text files in a new folder called "my-ndf-files_text"
+- Create a folder called "my-ndf-files_text" with subdirectories for each NDF file
+- Each subdirectory contains E1.txt, E2.txt, etc. for each channel

 **What happens:** The tool finds all your recording files and extracts the brain signal data from each one.
-Each channel gets its own text file (like recording1_ch00.txt, recording1_ch01.txt, etc.).
+For each NDF file (like M1555404530.ndf), it creates a matching subdirectory (M1555404530/) with separate channel files (E0.txt, E1.txt, E2.txt, etc.).

+**Important note on channel zero:** The output channel 0 represents the clock messages channel and occur at 128 Hz.

 #### Performance Notes